(0 | 0 Reviews)

 • Ensuring the vegetables are not over-mashed provides the absolute secret to achieved a clear textured stew.

-• The addition of 'Bhaja Mura' (roasted powder) provide the essential professional-grade aromatic lift found in heritage recipes.
+• The addition of 'Bhaja Mura' (roasted powder) provide the essential aromatic lift found in heritage recipes.

 Nutritional Information(Per 1 bowl (250g))